geometryzen/brennan-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 You can also run `ng serve --open`, which will automatically open the browser.

+I recommend using the excellent (and free) Visual Studio Code editor fo development work.

 ## Build